CMSgov/design-system/guides/SITE-PACKAGES-AND-THEMES.md

+The CMS Design system (CMSDS) provides a set of components and styles to meet many design and development needs.
+However, the CMSDS does not fit every single need.

 # What is a site package?

-The CMS Design system provides a set of components and styles to meet many design and development needs.
-However, the CMS Design System does not fit every single need.
-When a custom component or design is needed that is not provided in the CMS Design System a site package should be created.

-A site package is custom code (components, styles, etc...) that extends the CMS Design System.
+A site package is custom code (components, styles, etc..) that extends the CMSDS and is published in a way that can be consumed via NPM by other teams.
+A site package could contain new components, modifications to existing components, or modifications to styles.
+A site package can also contain a theme, but doesn’t have to.

 ## Site package guidelines

 * A site package should be as small as possible.
 * A site package is not meant to be as robust or as large as the entire CMS Design System.
 * A site package is not meant to serve as a resource for best practices or accessibility guidelines, that's the responsibility of the design system.

 ## How to create a site package